Reno NV Residential Solar: Are You a Good Candidate?

 Solar Installation Roof Qualifications for Reno Residents

-Before you can get your PV system installed, you will need a roof inspection.
+Before installing a PV system, the home will need a roof inspection.
 Having a professional look at your roof to see if it is safe to install heavy equipment is essential.
 They will assess the shading of your roof and decide if you have enough space facing the right direction.

 Reno Solar Financing Requirements

 Because most individuals can’t afford to pay in cash, they need to either get a loan or lease a solar array.
 Go Solar Group has found that if you don’t have the option to pay in cash, a loan is the best route to take.

 Credit Requirements for Solar Loans in Nevada

 In 2015, credit.com quoted Alex Valdez, a Colorado solar CEO.
 Valdez stated that as of 2015, most solar loans on a scale of 300 to 850 require a credit score of 660 or higher.

 It is worth looking into if your score is between 660 and 700.
 If your credit is higher, you are also more likely to qualify for a lower interest rate.
 As with any type of loan, your debt to income ratio will be the final judge.
 You may have excellent credit but be denied the loan because of large purchases that aren’t paid off yet.

 Reno NV Home Ownership: A Stipulation for Residential Solar

 Homeownership is necessary for residential solar installs.
 If you do not own your home, the owner of the home needs to make the purchase.
 If you are renting, talk to your landlord about looking into solar.
 If your landlord doesn’t pay the utility bill, they may not see the benefit at first.
 Letting your landlord know the mutual benefits of solar will help your case.